giesselmann/nanopype/docs/rules/alignment.md

             genome: /path/to/references/hg38/hg38.fa
             chr_sizes: /path/to/references/hg38/hg38.chrom.sizes

-Providing a *runnames.txt* with one runname per line it is possible to process multiple Flow-Cells at once and merge the output into a single track e.g.:
+Providing a *runnames.txt* with one runname per line it is possible to process multiple flow cells at once and merge the output into a single track e.g.:

-    snakemake --snakefile /path/to/nanopype/Snakefile alignments/minimap2/flappie.hg38.bam
+    snakemake --snakefile /path/to/nanopype/Snakefile alignments/minimap2/flappie/WA01.hg38.bam

 Some aligners require an indexed reference genome, nanopype will automatically build one uppon first use.
 An alignment job is always connected with a sam2bam conversion and sorting in an additonal thread.
 The above commands with 3 configured alignment threads will therefore fail if snakemake is invoked with less than 4 threads (at least *-j 4* is required).
 The default input sequence format for alignment rules is *fastq*, yet if possible, the alignment module will use already basecalled batches in the sequences/[basecaller]/[runname]/ folder of the working directory.